pgujjula/vcard/README.md

 [![CI](https://ci.codeberg.org/api/badges/14199/status.svg)](https://ci.codeberg.org/repos/14199)

-🚧 _Under construction.
-No guarantees, even commit history may be overwritten._
+🚧 _Under construction._

-An implementation of the vCard specification, as defined in [RFC 6350].
+An implementation of the vCard specification for virtual contact cards, as defined in [RFC 6350].

+Documentation is available here: https://pgujjula.codeberg.page/vcard-docs

 This repository is hosted on [Codeberg] and mirrored on [GitHub].